 The Bank defines operational risk as the risk that arises in the course of business activities which per se do not generate profit.
 These risks are different from market risks, credit risks, and liquidity risks, the types of risks the Bank actively takes to generate profits.

-The operational risk is further broken down to subcategories, such as processing risk, IT systems risk, legal risk, personnel risk, tangible assets risk, information security risk, business continuity risk, regulatory change risk, reputational risk.
+Operational risk is further broken down into subcategories, such as processing risk, legal risk, IT systems risk, personnel risk, tangible assets risk, information security risk, business continuity risk, reputational risk, and regulatory risk.

 Organizational Structure of Operational Risk Management